First-Degree Prime Ideals of Biquadratic Fields dividing prescribed Principal Ideals: Abstract

 \section{Abstract}

 We describe first-degree prime ideals of biquadratic extensions in terms of first-degree prime ideals of two underlying quadratic fields.
 The identification of the prime divisors is given by numerical conditions involving their ideal norms.
-The correspondence between these ideals in the larger ring and those in the smaller ones extends to the divisibility of special-shaped principal ideals in their respective rings, with some exceptions that we explicitly characterize. \\ \ \\ Subject Identification Codes (MSC2010): 11R04, 11R11, 11R16, 11R44.
+The correspondence between these ideals in the larger ring and those in the smaller ones extends to the divisibility of special-shaped principal ideals in their respective rings, with some exceptions that we explicitly characterize.